Qtum Coin Review: Better Than Bitcoin and Ethereum Put Together?

 - Unita: A consensus mechanism that makes transactions faster.

-These all make it easier and quicker for businesses to operate and store their data on Qtum, making it a great environment on which to build applications.
+These all make it easier and quicker for businesses to operate and store their data on Qtum coin, making it a great environment on which to build applications.

 The future of qtum coin